 The source cell informs the target cell about the new mobility setting and provides cause for the change (e.g. load balancing related request).
 The proposed change is expressed by the means of the difference (delta) between the current and the new values of the handover trigger.
 The handover trigger is the cell specific offset that corresponds to the threshold at which a cell initialises the handover preparation procedure.
 Cell reselection configuration may be amended to reflect changes in the HO setting.
 The target cell responds to the information from the source cell.
 The allowed delta range for HO trigger parameter may be carried in the failure response message.
 The source cell should consider the responses before executing the planned change of its mobility setting.

-All automatic changes on the HO and/or reselection parameters must be within the range allowed by OAM.Omit unchanged part
+All automatic changes on the HO and/or reselection parameters must be within the range allowed by OAM.

+15.5.1.x Load reporting for inter-system load balancing

+The load reporting function for inter-system load balancing is executed by exchanging load information between NG-RAN and E-UTRAN.
+Both event-triggered and periodic inter-system load reporting are supported.
+Event-triggered inter-system load reports are sent when the reporting node detects crossing of cell load thresholds.

+The following load related information should be supported:

+- Cell Capacity Class value (UL/DL relative capacity indicator);

+- Capacity value (per cell: UL/DL available capacity);

+- RRC connections (number of RRC connections, and available RRC Connection Capacity);

+- Number of active UEs.

+- PRB usage (per cell: UL/DL)

+NGAP procedures used for inter-system load balancing are Uplink RAN Configuration Transfer and Downlink RAN Configuration Transfer.

+S1AP procedures used for inter-system load balancing are eNB Configuration Transfer and MME Configuration Transfer.

+Omit unchanged part

 15.5.2.2 Connection failure